jarrett/echo_uploads/readme.md

     widget.thumbnails[0].path
     widget.thumbnails[0].key

+## Overwriting Uploaded Files

+To edit the contents of an uploaded file:

+    widget.write_thumbnail do |f|
+      f.write some_png_data
+    end

+    # Or:

+    file = widget.write_thumbnail
+    f.write some_png_data
+    file.close # Commits changes to the file and updates the file's hash.

+Don't just write directly to the uploaded file.
+Uploaded files are named after their hashes.
+The hash would be invalidated if you did something like this:

+    # ---------------#
+    # Don't do this! #
+    # ---------------#
+    widget = Widget.first
+    File.open(widget.thumbnail_path, 'w') do |f|
+      f.write some_png_data
+    end

 ## Custom File Stores

 Echo Uploads allows you to store your files in any location and in any manner you want.